nextcloud/documentation/developer_manual/app/tutorial.rst

     <div id="content"></div>

-* package.json Listing the dependencies of our frontend app
+* `package.json <https://github.com/nextcloud/app-tutorial/blob/master/package.json>`_ Listing the dependencies of our frontend app
-* webpack.common.js Webpack configuration for building the javascript code
+* `webpack.common.js <https://github.com/nextcloud/app-tutorial/blob/master/webpack.common.js>`_ Webpack configuration for building the javascript code

 The frontend source code will consist of two files:

-* **src/main.js** which is the main entry point of our javascript code that gets loaded when the page is opened
+* `main.js <https://github.com/nextcloud/app-tutorial/blob/master/src/main.js>`_ which is the main entry point of our javascript code that gets loaded when the page is opened
-* **src/App.vue** which is our one single file component that takes care of all logic inside of the Vue app.

-Our example app contains some additional comments to explain how the frontend is build: https://github.com/nextcloud/app-tutorial/blob/master/src/App.vue
+* `App.vue <https://github.com/nextcloud/app-tutorial/blob/master/src/App.vue>`_ which is our one single file component that takes care of all logic inside of the Vue app.
+Our example app contains some additional comments to explain how the frontend is build.

 Congratulations!
 You've written your first Nextcloud app.
 You can now either try to further improve the tutorial notes app or start writing your own app.